 - Generators – The other option is to buy a smoke generator for an existing cooker, like a gas or pellet grill.
 Smoke generators can be simple smoker tubes or full-on electric-powered smoke makers.
 A smoker tube typically burns wood pellets.
 Smoke generators burn wood chips, sawdust, or other types of combustible hardwood.
 This route is much more a DIY cold smoker path, but it can be done for a small investment, provided you have something to hold the smoke and food already.

-What is the Difference between Hot Smoking vs Cold Smoking?
+The Difference between Hot Smoking vs Cold Smoking

 What is Hot Smoking?